enthusiasticgeek/witmotion_python_wt9011dcl/README.md

 ## Note:

 Initially the WT9011DCL did not spit out the data.
 However, I sent the hex string to factory reset the device.
 I also attached the accompanying BLE adapter dongle and ran a Bluetooth devices scan.
 Also, I added the user to dialout group on Ubuntu.
 I am not sure which of these events got the device to spit out data after disconnecting and reconnecting to the USB port.
 My guess is the one of latter two.
+Adjust /dev/ttyUSB0 in the commands below to match your USB enumerated ttyUSB device.

         echo -n -e '\xFF\xAA\x00\x01\x00' > /dev/ttyUSB0 | timeout 3 cat /dev/ttyUSB0 | hexdump -C